 Here are some instructions on how to check to make sure that the OS and driver updates controlled by Windows are applied:

-Step 1: Place your cursor in the Cortana search box, type Performance, and then select Check for updates.
+Step 1: Place your cursor in the Cortana search box, type Update, and then select Check for updates.

 Step 2: Click the Check for updates button.

 Step 3: Windows will check for updates and then download and install any that are available.